01

 Discarded

-• Adding a second layer for filter options was also an idea but it takes too much real state and may get confusing
+• Adding a second layer for the filter options was also an idea but it takes too much real state and may get confusing.

-• Selection a list the day in a list prove itself to be better than a calendar view
+• Carousel list of days prove itself to be better than a calendar view.

 Added